luckman212/pixel-perfect-image/README.md

 1. Install the plugin from Obsidian's Community Plugins
 2. Right-click any image in your notes
 3. You'll see:
-   - The actual dimensions of the image in pixels
+   - The actual filename and dimensions of the image in pixels
    - Options to resize the image to common percentages
+   - File operations (copy, open, show in system)
+   - External editor integration

 The plugin will automatically calculate the new width based on the original image dimensions, ensuring pixel-perfect scaling.